Subscribe for the latest news and events!

 Workshops

 We developed the CMA WORKSHOP PROGRAM to give our members an opportunity to learn from and interact with industry experts.
-The WORKSHOPS will focus on kids and family media industry skills in order to create new opportunities and support the advancement of our member’s careers … or, in some cases, provide some creative inspiration!
+The WORKSHOPS focus on kids and family media industry skills in order to create new opportunities and support the advancement of our member’s careers … or, in some cases, provide some creative inspiration!

-Over the course of four, in-person sessions, Emmy award-winning creative producer Emerald Wright-Collie will lead you in honing your series concept, creating pitch decks and one-sheets, and, most importantly, practicing your pitch!
+Throughout four, in-person sessions, Emmy award-winning creative producer Emerald Wright-Collie will lead you in honing your series concept, creating pitch decks and one-sheets, and, most importantly, practicing your pitch!
 The goal of NYC Pitch Me! is to prepare you for real-world pitching and connect you with like-minded creatives in your area.

-NYC Pitch Me! is an exclusive in-person workshop where we help bring your series idea to life.
-In four sessions, hosted at Nomadworks Times Square, you’ll go from idea to one-sheet to deck for a fully fleshed out pitch.
+NYC Chapter Pitch Me! is an exclusive in-person workshop where we help bring your series idea to life.
+In four sessions, hosted at Nomadworks Times Square, you’ll go from idea to one-sheet to deck for a fully fleshed-out pitch.
 This is a workshop grounded in collaboration and feedback.
 Other members will help you hone your creative idea while working on their own.
 Special guest industry experts will also give you some fine-tuning advice to solidify your pitch before you head out into the production world.
 NYC Pitch Me! is a safe and supportive environment that will make your show idea the best it can be.

 Because this will be a highly interactive environment, space is limited to 15 creators.